 Export compliance is your personal responsibility when you are traveling with Stanford laptops and other Stanford property including digital storage devices.
 The Dean of Research has created several tools to assist you in flagging potential circumstances when an export license is required:

-- The Property Export Control Checklist summarizes the requirements for an export license exception for temporary international shipments or hand carries of equipment, components, prototypes and materials as well as laptops, tablets, cell phones and other digital storage devices.
+- The Temporary Export Property Checklist summarizes the requirements for an export license exception for temporary international shipments or hand carries of equipment, components, prototypes and materials as well as laptops, tablets, cell phones and other digital storage devices.

 - Stanford’s Export Controls Decision Tree walks a traveller through a step-by-step process to spot potential export compliance issues.
 The Decision Tree also serves to certify Stanford’s compliance with export regulations when a license is not required.